 If your child has NF1, they may experience frequent headaches, uncontrolled seizures, ADHD, skeletal abnormalities, blood pressure issues, gastrointestinal problems and other conditions requiring the care of numerous specialists.
-They may also need chemotherapy or surgery.
-Symptoms may change as your child grows, so regular monitoring to address your child’s ongoing medical and developmental needs is important to minimize the risk of more serious complications.
+These symptoms may also change as your child grows.
+They may also require chemotherapy or surgery.

 Pediatric Endocrinologist; Director, M & M Conference and Residency Teaching Elective